 Advertisement

 The angler casts the popping cork to a spot where fish are likely to cruise or hang out, then he yanks hard on the rod a time or two to make the float pop loudly and splash on top of the water, while the bait or lure dangles enticingly several feet below.

 After the initial pop, it’s best to pause the retrieve, much like when working a topwater chugger.
-Then pop the cork a couple once or twice a few seconds later, and again pause for a moment before repeating the procedure as you slowly reel the rig across the likely strike zone.
+Then pop the cork once or twice a few seconds later, and again pause for a moment before repeating the procedure as you slowly reel the rig across the likely strike zone.

+Advertisement